 Night Moves is probably Arthur Penn’s best film, unless The Missouri Breaks is better than it looked from the moments I saw (I have it coming, right now, from Nicheflix, actually).
 That’s a big deal when you directed Little Big Man.
 I just realized I have watched Night Moves lately (2001).
 But this time is the first widescreen.
 Oh, so beautiful.

 In the old days (2001), I’d have to tell you to find a good video store and still hope they stock Night Moves.
 With DVD, I don’t have to.
 You can just see it.

 I’m still trying to figure out what happened to Jennifer Warren.
 She was in Night Moves and Slapshot and then did TV movies.
-She’s not particularly good looking, but she’s a great actress.
-Odd to appear in two of the more important films of a decade and then nothing.
+She’s a great actress.
+Odd to appear in two of the more important American films of a decade and then nothing.
 Susan Clark’s in Night Moves too.
 Susan Clark is really good (no, I never watched “Webster.”)
 And as for Eugene Hackman.
 He’s become–edging out Dustin Hoffman–my choice for the finest actor the 1970s ever birthed.
 I know it’s cheating, I know Hackman and Hoffman started in the 1960s, but still….

 He’s simply astounding.
 See Night Moves.